... to ensure that everyone gets the attention they deserve

 - Review of Case Law

-All remote classes and video conferencing convene in TLI Virtual Conference Room and break every 50 minutes.
+All remote classes audio-video conferencing convene in the TLI Virtual Conference Rooms and break every 50 minutes.

 *This guide provides resources about the Court's Zoomgov remote proceedings.
-Click here.
+Click/Tap here.

 LITIGATING IN TAX COURT